gmarimon98/dd-srd/content/character-stats/stress.md

 When you take stress, mark out bubbles on the stress track from left to right equal to the amount of stress taken.
 The stress track has star bonuses for reaching certain levels of stress.
 While you have 2-3 stress, all rolls you make have a bonus of 1✦.
 While you have 4-5 stress, increase that bonus to 2✦.
 While you have 6-7 stress, increase that bonus to 3✦.

+Narratively, this represents your character's increasing determination as their circumstances become grimmer and all hope seems lost.

 ## Rest

 If a character rests for an non-trivial period of time in a non-stressful and safe environment, such as in between sessions, they rest.
 The GM determines the quality of rest from the following list based on the story.
 For example, sleeping in a cold cavern with no sleeping bags might result in a short rest, while having a weekend-long vacation at a cozy inn might result in a long rest.